 Nominators are encouraged to be explicit when writing their description of the nominated engineering education program teaching innovation by focusing on how it specifically promotes engineering leaders and leadership skills through curricula and/or individual projects.
 Each criterion should contain 750 words or less.
-The narrative description of the teaching innovation and additional materials should provide qualitative and quantitative evidence that the following criteria are met:
+The narrative description of the teaching innovation and additional materials should provide robust qualitative and quantitative evidence that the following criteria are met:

-- Educational paradigm for building future engineering leaders: What is unique about this innovation?
+- · Success in producing engineering leaders: Clearly document success in producing engineering leaders; identify individuals who have benefited from the educational innovation and include their past and present positions.
+Special emphasis is placed on such leaders in responsible positions in corporations/organizations aligned with this program's goals.
+It should be clear that the individuals identified have a demonstrated record of engineering leadership, not simply managerial authority.
+Good examples would be individuals that are project engineers that have led successful programs which have produced impactful products and increased American competitiveness.
+(Note that for new programs it takes several years after the first graduating class to generate evidence for this criterion; that is, the program should be fully mature).
+Please add specific quantified measures of success that can be clearly and unambiguously ascribed to these individuals, and include many accomplished individuals, not just a few examples. - Educational paradigm for building future engineering leaders: What is in the program that produces engineering leaders, and engenders engineering leadership skills and attitudes?
+What is unique about this innovation?
 What sets it apart from other educational programs?
-How does it advance the process of developing engineering leadership skills and attitudes?
-Consider communication skills, teamwork, hands-on experience, innovative capacity, inventiveness and drive, interdisciplinary focus, and the ability to access, share, and interpret large volumes of information? - Paradigm execution: Describe its quality and impact on the home institution: Describe demonstrated effects on students (e.g., active engagement in elective student design opportunities, student retention in the engineering degree program, leadership exhibited in the program, proportion of students who pursue advanced engineering education, proportion of students who pursue careers in industry), student evaluations, formal and informal assessments, results of fund-raising and student enrollment efforts, the extent of diffusion in the home institution, and peer recognition of the paradigm, its uniqueness, and its excellence of execution. - Transferability and diffusion of the innovation to other institutions: Describe the nature and extent of adaptation or diffusion at other institutions. - Success in producing engineering leaders: Describe demonstrated success in producing engineering leaders; identify individuals who have benefited from the innovation, and include their past and present positions.
-Special emphasis is placed on such leaders in responsible positions in corporations/organizations aligned with this program's goals.
-(Note that for new programs it takes several years after the first graduating class to generate evidence for this criterion.) - Use of the prize: Describe the potential of the nominee's institution to (1) use half of the prize to enhance the design or execution of their educational paradigm, and (2) share the ideas and experience with other academic institutions.
+Consider communication skills, teamwork, hands-on experience, innovative capacity, inventiveness and drive, interdisciplinary focus, managing time constraints, managing budgets, and the ability to access, share, and interpret large volumes of information. - Paradigm execution: Describe its quality and impact on the home institution: Describe demonstrated effects on students (e.g., training in leading successful programs, active engagement in elective student design opportunities, student retention in the engineering degree program, leadership exhibited in the program, proportion of students who pursue advanced engineering education, proportion of students who pursue careers in industry), student evaluations, formal and informal assessments, results of fund-raising and student enrollment efforts, the extent of diffusion in the home institution, and peer recognition of the paradigm, its uniqueness, and its excellence of execution. - Transferability and diffusion of the innovation to other institutions: Describe the nature and extent of adaptation or diffusion at other institutions. - Use of the prize: Describe the potential of the nominee's institution to (1) use half of the prize to further enhance the design or execution of the educational paradigm, and (2) share their ideas and experience with other academic institutions.